 Please note that the Midi channels are numbered 1-16 (that is normal for humans) but the Midi protocol uses 0-15 (that is normal for computers).
 If your daw/device uses 0-15 numbering, please subtract 1 from the channel in the dropdown list.

 Select the command that should be triggered.
-The dropdown list include "standard" command names but the command sent only include the number of the command.
 The actual result of the command change is determined by the device/daw that receives the command.

 - Button type